Anointing of the sick: explanation of the sacrament

 11. Preparation for the final transit

-What is the anointing of the sick and how it prepares the faithful for the final passage is an essential part of its purpose.
+What the anointing of the sick is and how it prepares the faithful for the final transition is an essential part of its purpose.
 This sacrament prepares the sick for the passage to eternal life.
-The Catechism reminds us that “the anointing of the sick completes our configurations to the death and resurrection of Christ, just as it began in Baptism” (Catechism, 1523).
-If the sick person is about to leave this life, the anointing of the sick is accompanied by the Eucharist as viaticum.
-Viaticum is the Christian’s last communion, and is particularly significant because Jesus makes himself present in a special way to accompany the sick person on his or her final journey to eternal life.
+The Catechism reminds us that “the anointing of the sick completes our conformity to the death and Resurrection of Christ, just as it began in Baptism” (Catechism, 1523).
+If the sick person is about to depart this life, the anointing of the sick is accompanied by the Eucharist as Viaticum.
+Viaticum is the last communion of the Christian, and it is particularly significant because Jesus becomes present in a special way to accompany the sick person on their final journey towards eternal life.

 12. Community prayer

-What is the anointing of the sick and the role of the community’s prayer is something that should not be overlooked.
-The celebration of this sacrament includes the prayer of the whole Church, not just the priest.
-This collective prayer expresses the loving solicitude of the Christian community for its sick members.
-The Letter of James says: “The prayer of faith will save the sick, and the Lord will raise him up” (James 5:15).
-This prayer of faith is a manifestation of trust in God’s healing power and in his will to save those who suffer.
+What the anointing of the sick is and the role of the community’s prayer is something that should not be overlooked.
+The celebration of this sacrament includes the prayer of the entire Church, not just the priest.
+This collective prayer expresses the loving concern of the Christian community for its sick members.
+The Letter of James says: “The prayer of faith will save the sick, and the Lord will raise them up” (James 5:15).
+This prayer of faith is a manifestation of trust in God’s healing power and His will to save those who suffer.

 13. Relationship with other sacraments

 To understand what the anointing of the sick is, it is helpful to see how it relates to other sacraments.
 The anointing of the sick is closely linked to the sacrament of Penance and the sacrament of the Eucharist.
-According to the Catechism, when circumstances permit, it is most appropriate that the celebration of the anointing of the sick be preceded by confession and followed by Eucharistic communion (Catechism, 1517).
-These sacraments together prepare the sick person in an integral way, offering forgiveness of sins, spiritual strengthening and the presence of Christ in the Eucharist.
+According to the Catechism, when circumstances allow, it is very appropriate for the celebration of the anointing of the sick to be preceded by confession and followed by Eucharistic communion (Catechism, 1517).
+These sacraments together prepare the sick person in a comprehensive way, offering forgiveness of sins, spiritual strengthening, and the presence of Christ in the Eucharist.

-What is the anointing of the sick and the importance of the oil is also a significant aspect.
-The oil used in this sacrament is blessed by the bishop, and on some occasions, by the priest celebrating the sacrament himself if necessary.
+What the anointing of the sick is and the importance of the oil is also a significant aspect.
+The oil used in this sacrament is blessed by the bishop, and on some occasions, by the priest himself who celebrates the sacrament if necessary.
 This oil, called the oil of the sick, is a visible sign of the invisible grace conferred by the sacrament.
-Anointing with this oil symbolizes the healing and consolation that God offers through the sacrament.
+The anointing with this oil symbolizes the healing and comfort that God offers through the sacrament.
 The Catechism explains that this oil is a sign of the Holy Spirit who strengthens and heals us (Catechism, 1519).

 14. The oil of the sick

-What is the anointing of the sick and the importance of the oil is also a significant aspect.
-The oil used in this sacrament is blessed by the bishop, and on some occasions, by the priest celebrating the sacrament himself if necessary.
+What the anointing of the sick is and the importance of the oil is also a significant aspect.
+The oil used in this sacrament is blessed by the bishop, and on some occasions, by the priest himself who celebrates the sacrament if necessary.
 This oil, called the oil of the sick, is a visible sign of the invisible grace conferred by the sacrament.
-Anointing with this oil symbolizes the healing and consolation that God offers through the sacrament.
+The anointing with this oil symbolizes the healing and comfort that God offers through the sacrament.
 The Catechism explains that this oil is a sign of the Holy Spirit who strengthens and heals us (Catechism, 1519).

 15. History and evolution of the sacrament